Tsai vs Han: Taiwan's top two presidential candidates - France 24

 On the domestic front, her government's push for a controversial reform agenda -- most notably pension cuts and legalising gay marriage -- saw her approval ratings dive.

-But in the last year, her fortunes have rebounded, going from below 20 points behind at her nadir to significantly ahead of Han.
+But in the past year, her fortunes have rebounded, going from below 20 points behind at her nadir to significantly ahead of Han.

 Analysts say bellicose threats from Beijing and ongoing massive protests in Hong Kong have helped fuel her resurgence as voters fret about the shadow cast by communist China, which views Taiwan as its own territory and has vowed to seize it one day.